azad25/laraApp/README.md

-# Laravel Boilerplace for application Development with vue js and Admin LTE 3 Theme
+# Laravel Boilerplate for application Development with vue js and Admin LTE 3 Theme

 Packages Used
 * Axios